cognitivefactory/interactive-clustering/README.md

 This iterative process begins with an unlabeled dataset, and it uses a sequence of two substeps :

-1. the user defines constraints on data sampled by the mathine ;
+1. the user defines constraints on data sampled by the computer ;

-2. the machine performs data partitioning using a constrained clustering algorithm.
+2. the computer performs data partitioning using a constrained clustering algorithm.

 Thus, at each step of the process :

 - the user corrects the clustering of the previous steps using constraints, and

-- the machine offers a corrected and more relevant data partitioning for the next step.
+- the computer offers a corrected and more relevant data partitioning for the next step.

 The process use severals objects :